cdanielsen/test-demo/README.md

 bundle install
 ```

-Add a valid [Zillow Web Services key](https://www.zillow.com/howto/api/APIOverview.htm) in the `.env.example` file and rename it to just `.env`
+Add a valid [Zillow Web Services key](https://www.zillow.com/howto/api/APIOverview.htm) and Redfin credentials in the `.env.example` file.
+Then rename it to just `.env`

 ## Run API tests
 ```